 Gulab jamun custard is a milk based sweet and a fusion sweet/dessert.
-Gulab jamun are soft milk balls soaked in sugar syrup and in this fusion version, jamun are served with custard and garnished with praline ~ brittle ~ chikki.
+Gulab jamun are soft milk solid balls soaked in sugar syrup and in this fusion version, jamun are served with custard and garnished with praline ~ brittle ~ chikki.

 Couple of weeks ago Vaishali posted gulab jamun custard and Pavani made it last week, when some of us, NJ/NY blogging marathoners (bm) met at her place.
 I never tasted this combination before and it was a delightful fusion of two popular sweets from India.